amyoung01/boreal_wildfire_feedbacks/README.md

 # boreal_wildfire_feedbacks

+### Author: Adam M. Young
+### email: adam.m.young@outlook.com
+---
 This repository contains the code and scripts needed to recreate analysis designed to model historical area burned in boreal forest ecosystems in North America and project 21st-century area burned under different climate change scenarios.
+All datasets created through this analysis are available for download via the USGS Data Repository (sciencebase.gov).

-The following code will allow for downloading and runnning of the analysis.
+The following code will allow for downloading the prerequisite software and datasets, as well as and runnning of the analysis.
+The code also provides the step-by-step directions for recreating the analyis.

 <span style="color:red"> **WARNING** </span>: Will run the full analysis, including installing libraries and
 downloading all datasets.
 Strongly advised to do this step-by-step instead.